 Here are ten big time stadiums with LED lighting:

-- NFL: The Minnesota Vikings.
-U.S. Bank Stadium is currently under construction and set to open in July 2016 with a patented system of LED lighting for large sporting arenas.
-Games will be hosted in the new venue for the 2016-2017 season and the LED lights are set to have an impact on day one.
-Vikings Owner/President Mark Wilf noted excitement about the new project “because of the impact it will have on the fans inside U.S. Bank Stadium and those watching on broadcast television.”
-Super bowl 52 is already on the schedule to be hosted at the new Vikings stadium.
+- NFL: The Minnesota Vikings- U.S. Bank Stadium opened in 2016 with a patented system of LED lighting for large sporting arenas.
+Games started to be hosted in the new venue for the 2016-2017 season, and the LED lights had an impact from day one.
+Vikings Owner/President Mark Wilf expressed excitement about the new project “because of the impact it will have on the fans inside U.S. Bank Stadium and those watching on broadcast television.”
+Super Bowl 52 is already on the schedule to be hosted at the new Vikings stadium.

 Image and Quote From Vikings.com